cahya-wirawan/phase-classification/README.md

 The project uses an internal dataset (not included in this repo) collected from two seismic stations LPAZ and URZ from the last several years (?).
 It contains 776155 entries and 16 features.
 The dataset
 ml_feature_bck2.csv is a dump of database table ml_feature_bck2, which is created/collected by Radek Hofman.
-Furthermore, it is splited into two files (ml_feature_bck2_train.csv and ml_feature_bck2_test.csv) for training (and validation) dataset and test dataset.
+Furthermore, it is splited using the python script phase_splitter.py into two files (ml_feature_bck2_train.csv and ml_feature_bck2_test.csv) for training (and validation) dataset and test dataset.
 The test dataset contains following entries

 |  Station and Phase | #Entries    |
 | ------------------ |  ----------:|